DaniloMurer/triffgonix/README.md

 this will open the code coverage in your default browser.

 ## server code structure

-the server code is structured in following "features":

-- **api** - here goes the code for the http and web socket interface
-- **core** - here goes the code that is common between multiple features. an example is domain data objects
-- **dart** - here goes all the code relevant to the dart logic, mainly all the different engines that power different game modes
-- **database** - here goes all the code needed for database interactions such as orm logic and entities
-- **logging** - here goes the logger implementation

 for better comprehension and easier overview of the code, following [diagram](assets/diagram.puml) exists and is (hopefully) being updated regularly: